-In my last post, I contrasted the powerless way of God the baby, with the satanic way of Herod the King.
-For those with the eyes and ears to see, my post was filled with elusions to the failures of the Church.
+In my last piece, I contrasted the powerless way of God the baby, with the satanic way of Herod the King.
+For those with the eyes and ears to see, my piece was filled with allusions to the failures of the Church.
 Indeed, this dichotomy of power versus weakness, is intended to be an indictment on the Church.
 The story of Herod’s murder of the Children is instructive in this regard.
 Outwardly, in his expressed intentions, Herod claims to want to worship God the baby and yet, in his dark and twisted soul, his true intention is to kill Christ.
 So too, I assert, it is with the Church that claims to worship Christ, and yet clings to power with satanic fear.

 A theology of power is primarily about maintaining the way things are, be it self-preservation or preservation of existing power structures or hierarchies.
 It’s the kind of theology could be enlisted to defend slavery, bless a holy war or defend all manner of evils and injustices.
 Its fundamental expression is pride, it confuses itself with God and demands that all bow down and worship it.
 It is a earthly, worldly, mammonistic religion.